-- efficiency of available facilities and to expand them in a planned manner availing themselves of the benefits of new technology and systems, as found appropriate: - c) to give particular emphasis to the training of personnel, at all levels, and for this purpose, to set up or augment necessary training facilities at the national, regional and subregional levels; - d) to establish, wherever practical, common specifications for various items of equipments with a view to facilitating consolidated procurement to obtain economies of scale and better operational back-up; - e) to establish, through co-operative endeavours, regional and subregional research and development activities and centres to study and resolve problems relevant to the local situation, as well as suitable manufacturing facilities whenever feasible; - f) to promote horizontal co-operation and mutual assistance for telecommunications development; and - g) to avail themselves of aid and technical assistance offered through multilateral and bilateral arrangements, in a co-ordinated manner, with the assistance, where necessary, of the ITU. - 11.
-The Conference also urged the governments, telecommunication manufacturing and operating entities in developed countries to consider, where applicable: - a) matching the higher priority which the developing countries have been urged to accord to the telecommunications sector, with developed countries devoting larger financial and technical resources than hitherto for telecommunications within the various multilateral and bilateral aid programmes and, in this regard, paying special attention to the pressing needs of the least developed countries; - b) designing and marketing lower-cost equipment and systems, particularly matched to the needs of the developing countries, specially those for rural communities: - c) offering wider opportunities for training of personnel from developing countries in all aspects of modern telecommunications; - d) actively participating in the setting up of and giving support to existing national/regional/ subregional R & D centres and, where feasible, manufacturing facilities in the developing regions of the world, with appropriate technology-transfer arrangements: - co-operating closely with the ITU to enable co-ordinated delivery of assistance to individual countries/ regions/subregions and optimized benefit to recipient countries. - 12.
-The Conference appeals to all governments of developed countries to support the rapid growth of telecommunications in the developing countries. - 13.
-The Conference appeals to all governments and regional and subregional organizations of developing countries to give high priority to telecommunications as recommended by the Independent Commission and in the light of the results of the Arusha World Telecommunications Development Conference. - 14.
-The Conference requests the UNDP, the World Bank, regional and subregional development banks and
+- to give particular emphasis to the training of personnel, at all levels, and for this purpose, to set up or augment necessary training facilities at the national, regional and sub-regional levels; - d) to establish wherever practical, common specifications for various items of equipments with a view to facilitating consolidated procurement to obtain economies of scale and better operational back-up; - e) to establish through cooperative endeavours, regional and subregional research and development activities and centres to study and resolve problems relevant to the local situation, as well as suitable manufacturing facilities whenever feasible; - f) to promote horizontal cooperation and mutual assistance for telecommunications development; and - g) to avail themselves of aid and technical assistance offered through multilateral and bilateral arrangements, in a coordinated manner, with the assistance, where necessary, of the ITU.

+- 11. The Conference also urged the governments, telecommunication manufacturing and operating entities in developed countries to consider where applicable: - a) matching the higher priority which the developing countries have been urged to accord to the telecommunications sector, with developed countries devoting larger financial and technical resources than hitherto for telecommunications within the various multilateral and bilateral aid programmes and, in this regard, paying special attention to the pressing needs of the Least Developed Countries; - b) designing and marketing lowercost equipment and systems, particularly matched to the needs of the developing countries, specially those for rural communities;

+- c) offering wider opportunities for training of personnel from developing countries in all aspects of modern telecommunications; - d) actively participating in the setting up of and giving support to existing national/regional/sub-regional R & D centres and, where feasible, manufacturing facilities in the developing regions of the world, with appropriate technology-transfer arrangements; and - e) cooperating closely with the ITU to enable coordinated delivery of assistance to individual countries/ regions/sub-regions and optimized benefit to recipient countries. - 12.
+The Conference appeals to all Governments of developed countries to support the rapid growth of telecommunications in the developing countries.